Turbo Takeaways

 How To Spot Debt Relief Scams

 While genuine debt relief help exists, many unscrupulous businesses contact consumers, tricking them into paying money and offering little effective assistance with debt.
-The Federal Trade Commission offers consumer alerts about various topics, including debt relief scams and spam calls.
-The Consumer Financial Protection Bureau also offers practical information about protecting yourself from scams.

 To spot a debt relief scam, look for the following red flags:

+- Legitimate debt relief companies never ask for upfront fees.
+Federal rules prohibit these companies from collecting money before they provide services.
 If a company contacts you by phone or email and asks for fees before providing actual debt relief services, end the call or ignore the email since it’s probably a scam.

-Debt relief is a long and challenging process, and if someone promises to erase all your debts quickly with no consequences, they’re probably a scam artist.
+- Promises of quick fixes.
+Authentic debt relief methods usually take between 24 and 48 months to pay off debts.
+If someone promises to erase all your debts quickly with no consequences, they’re likely a scam artist.
 Companies that offer to repair your credit score or remove negative information from your credit report are likely also scams.

+- High-pressure sales tactics.
 Debt relief scammers pressure you to sign up for their plan quickly.
-They often use urgency and high-pressure sales tactics, such as telling you that enrollment is only available for a limited time before taking time to understand your financial situation.
-They use this tactic to force you to decide quickly, which is likely uninformed and may cause financial issues.
+They often use urgency and high-pressure sales tactics, such as telling you that enrollment is only available for a limited period, before taking time to understand your financial situation.
+If you receive robocalls or scam calls pressuring you, it's a good idea to hang up the phone.

 Choose Effective Debt Relief

-With no upfront fees and flexible payment options, clients pay off debts in as little as 24 months.
 It only takes a few minutes to find out if you qualify.
-Start your free consultation with a team member today and begin your journey to live debt-free once again.
+Start your free consultation today and begin your journey to financial freedom.